veikus/postgresql-for-beginners/Lesson-3.md

 This will return all columns and all rows in the users table.

+*Note: Using SELECT * is often discouraged in production environments, especially when working with large tables.
+It retrieves all columns, which may include unnecessary data and affect performance.
+It’s better to explicitly specify the columns you need when possible.*

 ## Retrieving Specific Columns

 If you only need specific columns, list them explicitly: